A procession of glowing light moves down Broad Street at dusk.

 Is there food and drink?

-Yes, water will be available at the starting points at Marconi Plaza at 5pm.
-There will also be a range of food and drink at the festival at the end of the parade in Dilworth Park at 8pm.
+Yes, water will be available at the starting point at Marconi Plaza at 5pm.
+There will also be a range of food and drink at the celebration at the end of the parade in Dilworth Park at 8pm.

 I have mobility issues, can I attend?